 When a sweet friend and her husband purchased their first home, I updated their front door entry as a housewarming gift.

-My friend hadn’t painted a front door before we rolled up our sleeves to tackle her doors.
+My friend hadn’t painted a front door before, so we rolled up our sleeves to tackle her doors.
 I’ll share with you the simple steps I used to show her how to paint a front door.

 We dramatically updated their entry.
 Out with the brown and in with the Passionate…literally!
 We used the color Passionate from the Modern Masters Front Door Paint Collection.

-- Quality 2 – 21/2 inch paint brush
+- 2 1/2 inch paint brush

-- 4″ velcro paint roller
+- 4″ paint roller

 - Painters tape